metacpan/metacpan-cpan-extracted/distros/E/Export-These/README.md

 calling package.
 This injected subroutine adds the desired symbols to the target package  as you would expect.

+If the exporting package has a `_preexport` subroutine, it is called as a filter 'hook' prior to normal 'importing' to allow module wide configuration or pre processing of requested import list.
+The return from this subroutine will be the arguments used at subsequent stages so remember to return an appropriate list.

-If the exporting package has a `_reexport` subroutine, it is called when being imported.
+If the exporting package has a `_reexport` subroutine, it is called after normal importing.
 This is the 'hook' location where its safe to call `->import` on any dependencies modules it might want to export.
 The symbols from these packages will automatically be installed into the target package with no extra configuration needed.

+Any reference types specified in an import are ignored during the normal import process.
+This allows custom module configuration to be passed during import and processed in the `_preexport` and `_reexport` hooks.

-Finally warnings about symbols redefinition in the export process (i.e. exporting to two subroutines with the same name into the same namespace) are silenced to keep warning noise to a minimum.
+Finally, warnings about symbols redefinition in the export process (i.e. exporting to two subroutines with the same name into the same namespace) are silenced to keep warning noise to a minimum.
 The last symbol definition will ultimately be the one used.